 Address: 22550 Van Buren Boulevard, Riverside, CA 92518

 The March Field Air Museum is near the similarly named March Air Reserve Base and opened in 1979.
-If you have anyone traveling in your party who loves aircraft or flight, this museum is definitely worth a trip.
+If you have anyone traveling with your party who loves aircraft or flight, this museum is definitely worth a trip.

 Not only is this top California museum filled with incredible, rare aircraft, but the guides and employees at the museum are quite knowledgeable about the planes and their history, which makes it one of the best Riverside, California, tourist attractions.